Dr Nicholas Collins

 Echocardiographer specialising in adult, paediatric, foetal and contrast echocardiograms.
 Luke works 5 days per week, Monday to Friday.

-Stephen performs adult echocardiograms and works in our practice on a Tuesday and Thursday.
+Stephen performs adult, adult congenital, and paediatric studies and works in our practice on a Tuesday, Wednesday and Thursday.

 Emily Morris – ECG Technician